prasannavl/icomponent/README.md

 The default action of connected is to `queueRender`, so that a render is performed, but the component will not be loaded by the time connected method is called.

 This provides the advantage of being lazy, and having the flexibility to act both ways.

-- **Doesn't `lit-element` solve the same problem?**

-No. For 2 reasons:

-- First, it isn't view or renderer agnostic. `lit-html` is a fantastic project which I use all the time.
-But not `lit-element`.
-Its very well designed as well.
-I'd probably use it if I didn't write `litecomponent`.

-- Two: The good folks at polymer and I have completely different perspectives of what `ultralight` is.
-The `lit-element` project title claims it is so.
-But if you look at the source, every element allocates a bunch of things, and does quite a bit compared to litecomponent.
-While it probably is lightweight compared to many other solutions, the Rustacean in me laughs when I read `ultralight` weight -- One should probably file a bug for it's claim.
-It's lightweight, but that doesn't fit my definition of ultralight weight.

-For instance,
-(https://github.com/Polymer/lit-element/blob/master/src/lib/updating-element.ts#L136, https://github.com/Polymer/lit-element/blob/master/src/lib/updating-element.ts#L146, https://github.com/Polymer/lit-element/blob/master/src/lib/updating-element.ts#L310) -- That's 3 Map allocations just for simply creating an element, not counting the other things it does for every component.

-If you have thousands of small components, that's not "ultralight weight".
-Don't mistake me, `lit-element` is a great project, but it has wrong claims, and I think things can be simplified much more providing most of its benefits, with a drastically simpler model closer to the DOM itself, most importantly avoiding the cognitive overhead of abstractions.

-- **React, Vue, Angular?**

-Being a big fan of React for a very time, before being fed up with the cognitive overhead, some of the realizations were a full fledged VDOM, while nice - isn't needed 90% of the time.
-The DOM does what it does very well, and VDOM is mostly just a useless overhead for a majority of the projects out there.
-For the other 10%, you can actually get results way better than with React, spending that time optimizing those parts instead of bending the logic to React's paradigm, which is in many cases the opposite of the DOM's paradigm.
-And today, I think React is an over-engineered mess that brings about a lot of cognitive overhead - restrictive contexts, boilerplates, async rendering (you should almost never need it with WebWorkers and a good architecture) and ever growing list of libraries and tooling, and development setup, born out of frustration of one, that all accomplish the same thing.

-The problems React try to solve are nothing new, and have already been solved with different models for decades in the desktop GUI space that have stood the test of time.
-DOM is much closer to it today, than React.